-The developer's contractor is to install all Chorus pipes, microducts, manholes and turning pits at the correct level relative to the finished ground level.
+The developer's contractor is to install all Chorus cables, pipes, microducts, manholes and turning pits at the correct level relative to the finished ground level.
+Pits that houses Flash9 closures are installed by Chorus service companies.

-The Chorus service company will provide all microducts, manholes and turning pits including internal shutters.
+The Chorus service company will provide all cables, pipes, microducts, manholes and turning pits including internal shutters.
 The manholes are to be installed in the locations as per the lay plan.

-The developer's contractor is to install all microducts, 50mm & 100mm pipe as per the attached lay plans after manholes and turning pits have been installed.
-Pipe penetration into manholes and turning pit must be no more than 100mm.
+The developer's contractor is to install all cables, pipes, microducts, as per the attached lay plans after manholes and turning pits have been installed.
+Pipe penetration into manholes and turning pit must be flush in concrete manholes and protrude by 50mm in Aluminium or plastic pits.
 All clearances from power and gas are to be maintained as per this document.
 Clearance from any other services is to be 300mm.

-Trenches will need to be extended to the boundary locations from the main communal network.
+Trenches will need to be extended to the boundary locations from the main communal network for service lateral connections.